Renaissance architecture: Plan

 The plans of Renaissance buildings have a square, symmetrical appearance in which proportions are usually based on a module.
 Within a church, the module is often the width of an aisle.
 The need to integrate the design of the plan with the façade was introduced as an issue in the work of Filippo Brunelleschi, but he was never able to carry this aspect of his work into fruition.
-The first building to demonstrate this was St. Andrea in Mantua by Alberti.
+The first building to demonstrate this was Basilica of Sant'Andrea, Mantua by Leone Battista Alberti.
 The development of the plan in secular architecture was to take place in the 16th century and culminated with the work of Palladio.

 Façade

 Façades are symmetrical around their vertical axis.
 Church façades are generally surmounted by a pediment and organised by a system of pilasters, arches and entablatures.
 The columns and windows show a progression towards the centre.
-One of the first true Renaissance façades was the Cathedral of Pienza (1459–62), which has been attributed to the Florentine architect Bernardo Gambarelli (known as Rossellino) with Alberti perhaps having some responsibility in its design as well.
+One of the first true Renaissance façades was Pienza Cathedral (1459–1462), which has been attributed to the Florentine architect Bernardo Gambarelli (known as Rossellino) with Leone Battista Alberti perhaps having some responsibility in its design as well.

 Domestic buildings are often surmounted by a cornice.
 There is a regular repetition of openings on each floor, and the centrally placed door is marked by a feature such as a balcony, or rusticated surround.
 An early and much copied prototype was the façade for the Palazzo Rucellai (1446 and 1451) in Florence with its three registers of pilasters.